martz-rgb/ask-vk-bot/README.md

 TO-DO list:

+- [ ] um very thing to do IS TO REFACTOR NODES... i appreciate myself but what the f*ck
 - [ ] db migration
 - [ ] ask architecture somehow (listener + db, points\persons)
 - [ ] manage secrets with docker swarm?